 To submit and have your demolition permit approved, complete the following steps:

-- Complete both a Demolition Permit Application and a Demolition Clearance Declaration.
+- Complete the Demolition Application Package.
 The declaration states you will take all non-salvageable materials to be disposed of at the City of Regina Landfill.
 If you wish to take material outside the city limits, you will need written approval from the Saskatchewan Environment – Environmental Protection Branch.

 - If demolishing a commercial, institutional or an industrial building a Hazardous Materials Survey must be completed by an independent qualified engineer or consultant prior to any demolition activities and submit along with demolition permit application.